Dog licence: Bailiwick of Guernsey

 Dog owners in Guernsey are required to pay dog tax each year for each dog owned.

 Isle of Man

 Dog licences were abolished on 1 April 2018.

 United States

+The earliest San Diego dog licenses included an image of a local dog named Bum.

 At least some states, municipalities, and other jurisdictions require a dog licence and rabies vaccination, and a licence expires before the vaccine does.
 To prevent animal overpopulation, some jurisdictions charge a lower licensing fee if the owner presents veterinary proof that the dog has been spayed or neutered.
 Some parts of California and Maryland require cat licences.

 An effort was made in 2012 to repeal the requirement for dog licenses in the state of New Hampshire.
 The effort did not succeed at the time due in part to testimony provided by the son of the chair of the committee who was a veterinarian testifying against the bill.
 Funds from the tax for dog licenses go towards the state veterinarian.